 As promising as data collection and analytics sound for business growth, it entails the difficult task of data entry and management.
 If the jobs related to recording customer data and analyzing it is done manually, the results might not be as promising.
 They are bound to be erroneous and molded by human judgment.

 Fortunately, with the invention of Data Automation technology, dealing with vast masses of data and analyzing it has become more accessible.
+The reports generated can be uploaded directly to collaborative platforms like sprint planning software for further breakdown, deliberation, and team decisions.
 Today, you can find several devices that facilitate data recording and analysis at the same source.
 That way, the organizational decisions are not misled due to errors of redundancy or inconsistency.

 Read on to discover more about data automation, its examples, and how it benefits the current organizational landscape.